 I work in tiny scales, so I make the tiniest holes possible, and I space them very close together so I don’t have to worry about my small parts flying loose because there wasn’t any suction below them.
 I do recommend an alternating pattern for your holes, so that any thin vertical or horizontal elements you cut won’t accidentally fall between your hole pattern.

-If you are interested in milling both sides of your work piece, you might also consider a registration pinhole system.
-By having pin holes in definite known locations in your table, you can cut holes for them in your workpiece on one side, then flip the workpiece over and place it back over the pins, ensuring that the alignment is perfect.
+If you need to mill both sides of your work piece, you might also consider a registration pinhole system.
+Cut holes for registration pins in your workpiece on one side, then flip the workpiece over and place it back over the pins.
+This will ensure that the alignment is perfect.